Skip to Content

 Inpatient Nutrition Services

-When a patient gets admitted to the hospital, part of their treatment may include a dietitian visiting to discuss food and nutrition.
-Each patient is screened for nutrition related needs when admitted.
+Hospital patient treatment may include a dietitian visiting to discuss food and nutrition.
+Patients are screened for nutrition-related needs when admitted.

 Wound Care

 Our dietitians have a vital role in educating patients on healthy eating to promote wound healing.
-They will take into consideration macro and micronutrient needs, patient’s medical history, food preferences, laboratory data, possible food-drug interactions and food preferences among other factors.
-Dietitians complete a nutrition assessment and provide nutrition interventions and recommendations to address nutrition related problems.
+They take into consideration patient's needs, medical history, food preferences, laboratory data, possible food-drug interactions and food preferences among other factors.

 Nutrition Support